menacit/practical_cryptography_course/01-history_and_basics.md

 <!-- _footer: "%ATTRIBUTION_PREFIX%  (CC BY 2.0)" -->
 Also enables **"digital signatures"**.

-Quite a complex topic that we will dig more into later.
+Quite a complex topic that we'll cover later.

 ![bg right:30%](images/)